Seizure for Forfeiture of Real Estate

 The thresholds are also intended to encourage state and local law enforcement agencies to use state forfeiture laws.

-No property with a net equity less than $30,000 should be identified for forfeiture, although individual districts may set higher thresholds to account for local real estate markets.
+No property with net equity of less than $30,000 should be identified for forfeiture, although individual districts may set higher thresholds to account for local real estate markets.

 When it comes to the net equity thresholds for the seizure for forfeiture of real estate under federal law, the established minimum net equity threshold for commercial/residential real property and vacant land is at least 20 percent of the appraised value, but in no circumstance less than $30,000.